 Ever wonder what happens to a morel mushroom during a drop in temperature?

-Morel mushrooms are spring delicacy, but what would happen if a sudden cold snap came across the United States this spring?
+Morel mushrooms are spring delicacy, but what would happen if a sudden cold snap came across the United States during the growing season?

 See and learn the impact of cold weather in regard to morel mushrooms.